UAS or UNI: A comparison

 However, it should be mentioned that networking with practitioners of a certain branch is easier and better at a university of Applied Sciences.
 Obligatory internships, cooperation with firms and contacts to teachers are definitely an advantage.
 However, if you want to work in the field of research and academics, a university is better suited for you.

 Your studies are your starting point and you have to give it your best.
 With a lot of commitment, hard work and perseverance, you’ll find a great job with every degree.
-And in the end, it doesn’t matter where you get your degree from.
+In the end, it doesn’t matter where you get your degree from.

 Advantages and disadvantages